kwilkos/cxf/distribution/src/main/release/samples/mtom/README.txt

   ant clean

 Building and running the demo in a servlet container
 ----------------------------------------------------

-From the samples/mtom directory, the ant build script can be used to create the war file that is deployed into the servlet container.
+From the base directory of this sample (i.e., where this README file is located), the ant build script can be used to create the war file that is deployed into the servlet container.

 Build the war file with the command: